the-sett/www-thesett-com/content/index.md

     }
 ```

-In order to keep the authentication state separate from the rest of the application state and for it to be entirely managed by the authentication module, we follow the Elm TEA architecture and define a `Model` and `Msg` type for it.
+To keep the authentication state separate from the rest of the application state and for it to be entirely managed by the authentication module, we follow the Elm TEA architecture and define a `Model` and `Msg` type for it.
 The wider application does not need to know anything about what these are, so they can be made opaque:

 ```elm
 type Model